emilybrooks/emilybrooks.github.io/tms.md

 - The best way to get carnage mastery is to use certain aoe attacks.
 The base amount is multiplied by the amount of enemies in the encounter.

 - The best way to get stage rank is to use party buff spells (tarukaja etc), or party healing.
 Items work too, so first aid kits and ice packs are useful in the earlygame.
 Each chapter has a multiplier, so your stage rank points are doubled in ch3, tripled in ch4 etc.

+- Every intermission, you have to go through any unread main story topic messages.
+On the Wii U version it's possible to read these while walking, saving time each intermission.

+- When reading topic messages, on Encore you should hold right stick down and A. On Wii U, you should do a long swipe upwards.
+This advances the topic message and quickly scrolls the new message into place.

+- After every battle is a victory animation.
+You should tap A to cancel this early, going straight to the results screen.

 ## Attack mirrors:
 - when using attack mirrors, the user's mirrors will last until their next turn.